CiaraStrawberry/TemporalKit/README.md

 - constrain the input resolutions to multiples of 3 and 8
 - get the img2img button working with batch processing.
 - add a check to see if the output folder was added.
+- fix that weird shutdown error it gives after running
+- fix the thing it does where it sometimes generates an extra tab when making batches

 Thanks to RAFT for the optical flow system.